-These benefits more than justify the financial and regulatory investment that has been made as a result of California's ZEV requirement.
+These benefits more than justify the financial and regulatory investment that would be made by adoption of the ZEV requirement in New Hampshire.

-A Role for North Carolina
+A Role for New Hampshire

-North Carolina's adoption of LEV II and the ZEV requirement would not, in and of itself, bring about the massive technological shift described above.
+New Hampshire's adoption of LEV II and the ZEV requirement would not, in and of itself, bring about the massive technological shift described above.
 However, the state has a key role to play in making such a shift happen.